A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Discussion and extension of known convergence results

-where we consider the only interesting case $m=0$, since $m>0$ is related to the case of well-conditioned systems. $\bullet$
+where we consider the only interesting case $m=0$, since $m>0$ is related to the case of well-conditioned systems where the smoother alone (or a basic conjugate gradient method) is an optimal method so that we do not need the use of a multigrid technique. $\bullet$

 In this way, according to the Ruge and St\"uben algebraic theory, we have proved the TGM optimality, that is its convergence rate independent of the size $N(n)$ of the involved algebraic problem. \begin{Theorem} Let $\{B_n\}_n$ be an uniformly bounded matrix sequence, with $B_n$ Hermitian positive definite matrices.
-Under the same assumptions of Propositions \emph{\ref{prop:TGMconv-A}} and \emph{\ref{prop:TGMconv-S}} the TGM with only one step of post-smoothing converges to the solution of $B_nx=b$ and its convergence rate is independent of $N(n)$. \end{Theorem} {\bf Proof.} By referring to Propositions \ref{prop:TGMconv-A} and \ref{prop:TGMconv-S} the claim follows according to Theorem \ref{teo:TGMconv}. $\bullet$ Few remarks are useful in order to understand what happens when also a pre-smoothing phase is applied. \begin{description} \item[A)] The first observation is that the convergence analysis can be reduced somehow to the case of only post-smoothing.
-Indeed, looking at relation (\ref{explicit:tgm-exact}) and recalling that the spectra of $AB$ and $BA$ are the same for any pair $(A,B)$ of square matrices (see \cite{bhatia}), it is evident that
+Under the same assumptions of Propositions \emph{\ref{prop:TGMconv-A}} and \emph{\ref{prop:TGMconv-S}} the TGM with only one step of post-smoothing converges to the solution of $B_nx=b$ and its convergence rate is independent of $N(n)$. \end{Theorem} {\bf Proof.} By referring to Propositions \ref{prop:TGMconv-A} and \ref{prop:TGMconv-S} the claim follows according to Theorem \ref{teo:TGMconv}, where we consider $D_0=I_0$ by virtue of Remark \ref{rem:In}. $\bullet$ \ \\ Few remarks are useful in order to understand what happens when also a pre-smoothing phase is applied. \begin{description} \item{A)} The first observation is that the convergence analysis can be reduced somehow to the case of only post-smoothing.
+Indeed, looking at relation (\ref{explicit:tgm-exact}) and recalling that the spectra of $AB$ and $BA$ are the same for any pair $(A,B)$ of square matrices (see \cite{bhatia}), it is evident that $TGM_0= V_{0,\mathrm{post}}^{\nu_{0,\mathrm{post}}} CGC_0 V_{0,\mathrm{pre}}^{\nu_{0,\mathrm{pre}}}$ has the same spectrum, and hence the same spectral radius $\rho(\cdot)$, as $V_{0,\mathrm{pre}}^{\nu_{0,\mathrm{pre}}}V_{0,\mathrm{post}}^{\nu_{0,\mathrm{post}}}CGC_0$, where the latter represents a TGM iteration with only post-smoothing.
+Therefore